NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/tutorial.md

 Most of us coming from Eagle are probably used to running our codes with Intel MPI or Open MPI, but not Cray MPICH.

-Further, using the cray-designed programming environments ("PrgEnvs") requires using special Cray compiler wrappers `cc` and `ftn`.
+Using the cray-designed programming environments ("PrgEnvs") requires using special Cray compiler wrappers `cc` and `ftn`.
 These wrappers replace the MPI compiler wrappers you're used to, like `mpicc`, `mpiicc`, `mpiifort`, etc.

 This guide will walk through how to utilize the Cray `PrgEnv-` environments with Cray MPICH, how to use "NREL-built" environments, and how to make sure your build is using the dependencies you expect.